-Other information comprises the information included in Blackall-Tambo Regional Council's annual report for the year ended 30 June 2017, but does not include the financial report and my auditor's report thereon.
-At the date of this auditor's report, the other information was the current-year financial sustainability statement and long-term financial sustainability statement.
+Other information comprises the information included in Blackall-Tambo Regional Council's annual report for the year ended 30 June 2018, but does not include the financial report and my auditor's report thereon.
+At the date of this auditor's report, the other information was the current year financial sustainability statement and long-term financial sustainability statement and the annual report.

 My opinion on the financial report does not cover the other information and accordingly I do not express any form of assurance conclusion thereon.
-However, as required by the Local Government regulation 2012, I have expressed a separate opinion on the current-year financial sustainability statement.
+However, as required by the Local Government Regulation 2012, I have expressed a separate opinion on the current year financial sustainability statement.